 Perhaps the most frustrating thing about getting fired is that ex-employees always get thrown under the bus, and they get no chance for rebuttal.
 I was hearing bits and pieces from friends that still worked there about why I was fired, and I was also hearing about all sorts of other things I was being blamed for.
 You just have to swallow hard and take it.
 And you have to move on.

 At first I wasn’t worried at all about getting a new job.
 I thought I had a great resume, and finding a new position would be an easy thing.
 I really thought I’d find a new position inside a month.
 Two WSA companies contacted me right away when they heard about my termination.
-One sounded like a great position, but it was going to necessitate an out of state move and I had to turn it down.
-The other was a possible new sales territory for a WSA vendor member company, but they ended up not being able to make it happen.
+One of them wanted to talk to me about what sounded like a great position, but it was going to necessitate an out of state move and I had to turn them down.
+The other discussed with me the possibility of taking a new sales territory for them, but they ended up not being able to make it happen.

 Eventually I realized that the job search was going to take awhile.
 It was at that time that I first conceived of starting a business.
 My thought was I could do something while I was looking for a “real job” and continue to run it part-time even after I got a new position.
 For that reason, it made sense to do something that involved internet based distribution.
 I also wanted to do something that I already knew, so I went into electrical products that could be used in automotive fleet maintenance.
 Meanwhile, I spent a lot of time at the CareerBuilder and Monster websites.
 I sent out a lot of resumes.